 This can't be the rest of my story.

 I can’t fade into the monotony.

 So now begins the fight to get it back.
 To open my eyes to the wild and beautiful things again- to quench parched earth with rushing waterfalls.
 Because there’s some kind of magic that I need to put out into the world in order to feel okay in it.
-And it doesn’t matter if the world even notices.

 I must speak, regardless of if I am heard.

 I must live, so there will be stories to write.